 Live! from the LRC

 The Lighting Research Center (LRC) is presenting a series of monthly webinars on a variety of leading-edge topics in lighting.
 The live, one-hour webinars will include information on the latest research in lighting, and will be interactive to allow participants to ask questions of LRC researchers about each of the topics presented.
-The webinars will be held from 1:00 to 2:00 PM Eastern Time from January to May 2020.
 Learn more and register today!

 Webinar Topics and Schedule